deviatovae/quick-swipe-english/README.md

-# AI Workshop – Vocabulary Trainer Monorepo
+# Quick Swipe English – Vocabulary Trainer Monorepo

 Swipe-first vocabulary quiz in a Turborepo: the React/Vite web client with Fastify API, SQLite database, and Telegram bot for spaced repetition learning.